DrDub/poissonmagique/README.md

 the system replies with the email address for enrolment:

-pm-enroll-alice@pm
+pm-enroll-72jase@pm  (for Alice)
 etc.

 Then other players email an empty email to the enrolment address and are signed up.

 The GM sends emails to Alice@pm etc or special accounts: